ha2709/next-nft/README.md

 # Project Deployment

-To deploy the project, follow the steps outlined below:
+To deploy the project in local with Ganache, follow the steps outlined below:

 ## Migrate Contracts

 `truffle migrate --reset --compile-all --network development`

-migrate
+Please test with the Goerli Network

 ### Goerli Contract Address : `0xB71d0D6676ECFe62A3779C362612aB926cD383A7`

+For local network, it is complicated, you need to change the `networks[chainId].address` in the `mb-fe/src/utils/contracts/MBNFT.json` file.
+You copy the address from above migrate command and paste it with network 1337.

 ## Docker Set up